GarrettHays/Animal-Shelter-API/README.md

   ``dotnet run``

 This program was built using _`Microsoft .NET SDK 5.0.401`_, and may not be compatible with other versions.
+Cross-version performance is neither implied nor guaranteed, your actual mileage may vary.

 ## API Documentation
 Explore the API endpoints in Postman or a browser.
 You will not be able to utilize authentication in a browser.